-- Our by-laws establish advance notice procedures for: - stockholders to nominate candidates for election as a director; and - stockholders to propose topics at stockholders' meetings.
+Our by-laws establish advance notice procedures for:

+- stockholders to nominate candidates for election as a director; and - · stockholders to propose topics at stockholders' meetings.

 Stockholders must notify our corporate secretary in writing prior to the meeting at which the matters are to be acted upon or the directors are to be elected.
 The notice must contain the information specified in our by-laws.
-To be timely, the notice must be received at our corporate headquarters not less than 60 days nor more than 130 days prior to the first anniversary of the date on which we mailed our proxy materials for the preceding year's annual meeting, notice by the annual meeting is advanced by more than 30 days, or delayed by more than 30 days, from the annual meeting and not later than the later of the 90th day prior to the annual meeting or the 10th day following the day on which we notify stockholders of the date of the annual meeting, either by mail or other public disclosure.
-In the case of a special meeting of stockholders called to elect directors, the stockholder notice must be received not earlier than 130 days prior to the special meeting or 10th day following the day on which we notify stockholders from bringing matters before the stockholders at an annual or special meeting, either by mail or other public disclosure.
-These provisions may preclude some stockholders from bringing matters before the stockholders at an annual or special meeting.
+To be timely, the notice must be received at our corporate headquarters not less than 60 days nor more than 130 days prior to the first anniversary of the date on which we mailed our proxy materials for the preceding year's annual meeting of stockholders.
+If the annual meeting is advanced by more than 30 days, or delayed by more than 30 days, from the anniversary of the preceding year's annual meeting, notice by the stockholder to be timely must be received not earlier than the 130th day prior to the annual meeting and not later than the later of the 90th day prior to the annual meeting or the 10th day following the day on which we notify stockholders of the date of the annual meeting, either by mail or other public disclosure.
+In the case of a special meeting of stockholders called to elect directors, the stockholder notice must be received not earlier than 130 days prior to the special meeting and not later than the later of the 90th day prior to the special meeting or 10th day following the day on which we notify stockholders of the date of the special meeting, either by mail or other public disclosure.
+These provisions may preclude some stockholders from bringing matters before the stockholders at an annual or special meeting or from nominating candidates for director at an annual or special meeting.